lynaBoukari/lynaBoukari/README.md

 ### Hi there 👋
-### Software Engineering Student and MLOps Enthusiast
+### Software Engineer, Artificial Intelligence Engineering Studend and MLOps Enthusiast

 - 👨‍💻 Currently interning in MLOps and building scalable and resilient systems
 - 🤖 Passionate about machine learning and exploring new ways of deploying models into production in an edge computing context